GDQuest/website/content/tutorial/godot/2D/physics-layers-and-masks/index.md

 author = "nathan"
 date = "2019-08-21T11:03:52"
 description = "Watch the Area2D tutorial by James: https://youtu.be/cQyyD-ykAHU"
-title = "Using Physics Layers and Masks in Godot 3.1 (tutorial)" weight = "5" keywords = []
+title = "Using Physics Layers and Masks" weight = "5" keywords = []
 tags = []